-The underwriters have the option for a 30-day period to purchase up to an additional
+The underwriters have the option for a 30-day period to purchase up to an additional shares from us to cover over-allotments of shares.

 We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and future filings.